morozovspace/dog-test-vuejs/README.md

-Vue js test project
+!
+Install dependencies: cd into src and run $ npm install Vue js test project
 !
 This project does not in Safari, because of access control checks when sending request to API To run in development mode: